 A study from the USA revealed that vitamin users were more likely to wake up during the night, and while the exact link between vitamins and sleep quality isn't confirmed, you may want to choose another time to take vitamins and supplements to be on the safe side.

 Although the aging process can negatively affect our ability to get a restful night of sleep, you should remember that you’re not powerless.
-If you're tired (literally!) of asking yourself 'why can't I sleep?', follow these changes and you can increase your chances of enjoying better sleep and feeling more alert.
+If you're tired (literally!) of asking yourself 'why can't I sleep?', follow our 14 sleep hacks and increase your chances of enjoying better sleep and feeling more alert.
 This will help you to achieve greater happiness and a healthier lifestyle, irrespective of your age. ●

 A social sciences graduate with a keen interest in languages, communication, and personal development strategies.
 Dee loves exercising, being out in nature, and discovering warm and sunny places where she can escape the winter.